 The cloud is many things: shifting from traditional benefits to tangible value and transformation

-However, as said if we look at the cloud delivery model overall (private, public, hybrid, SaaS, IaaS, PaaS etc.) we still see relatively limited adoption in some areas and often also see popping up the same questions and debates we already had in the previous decade.
+However, as said if we look at the cloud delivery model and at cloud services overall (private, public, hybrid cloud; SaaS, IaaS, PaaS etc.) we still see relatively limited adoption in some areas and often also see popping up the same questions and debates we already had in the previous decade.

 While some of these debates are certainly important (think security, for instance), discussions about the benefits of one cloud approach over another are becoming archaic.
 The fact is that we talked far too long about the cloud as a thing and started describing its benefits and challenges, as well as those of the various models: public, private, hybrid, the list goes on.

 The reality of an organization doesn’t revolve around this and in a sense we shouldn’t use the term the cloud alltogether as it strengthens the impression of a thing, rather than the complexity and variety of cloud services, deployments and strategies in a world where each business is different.